 The remaining moisture content has, however, an enormous influence.
 Very thorough evacuation (removal of remaining chlorine and dehydration) is therefore essential, as well as the installation of generously dimensioned driers.
 There is doubtful experience with systems where the chemical stability was already insufficient with R12 operation e.g. with bad maintenance, small drier capacity, high thermal loading.
 Increased deposition of oil decomposition products containing chlorine is found often.
 These products are released by the influence of the highly polarized mixture of ester oil and R134a and find their way into the compressor and control devices.
 Conversion should therefore be limited to systems which are in a good condition.

-A new EU Directive on "Emissions from MAC systems" bans the use of R134a in new systems.
+An EU Directive on “emissions from air-conditioning systems in motor vehicles” (2006/40/EC) bans the use of R134a in new systems.
 Various alternative technologies are already in use.
-For further explanation "Low GWP" HFO refrigerant R1234yf and CO2 in mobile air conditioning systems.
+Further explanations: “Low GWP” HFO refrigerant R1234yf and CO₂ in car air conditioning systems.

 (see also https://www.bitzer.de)